 The total savings from the Exceptional Calculations must not account for more than half of the documented improvement over code.
-Exceptional calculations not described in this document shall be submitted to anthe-end-submitted EPA-recognized Multifamily Review Organization (MRO) for review and approval.
+Exceptional calculations not described in this document shall be submitted to an EPA-recognized Multifamily Review Organization (MRO) for review and approval.